Akkshita06/ProofFirst/README.md

 ## 8. Live Call + Risk-Gated Approval

-Places a real outbound phone call to a lead and lets the person on the call ask for changes out loud — governed by the exact same guardrail philosophy as the rest of Syndicate.
+Places a real outbound phone call to a lead and lets the person on the call ask for changes out loud — governed by the exact same guardrail philosophy as the rest of ProofFirst.
 Small, pre-whitelisted, in-range changes are applied immediately and confirmed verbally.
 Everything else — high-value changes, contract terms, or anything the Skeptic layer has already flagged as low-confidence — is verbally deferred into the *same* `PENDING_APPROVAL` queue the rest of the app already uses.

 **New modules (all unit-testable, no Twilio required):**
 - `agents/live_action_guard.py` — the mid-call risk decision, combining hard thresholds with the lead's live Skeptic confidence. **Low confidence forces human approval even for a small request.**